 Sexual Health and Family Planning Australia (SH&FPA) has been a leader in shaping the health rights agenda through advocacy, networking and capacity building at the national and international levels for over 30 years.
 As a not-for-profit organization with charitable status, we work collaboratively with other national and international non-government organisations, governments and the private sector to achieve improved sexual and reproductive health and rights.

-We provide education and health promotion to primary and secondary school teachers, students, community workers, government agencies, disability workers and the general public.
+They also provide education and health promotion to primary and secondary school teachers, students, community workers, government agencies, disability workers and the general public.

-We also produce and disseminate quality research, data and policy advice to government, businesses, community organisations and the public.
+These Member Organisations produce and disseminate quality research, data and policy advice to government, businesses, community organisations and the public.

 - Expand and strengthen a national approach to sexual and reproductive health, including family planning, for all Australians with a focus on high needs and at risk populations